microsoft/Xbox-GDK-Samples/Samples/Tools/CMakeXboxConsoleApp/readme_en-us.md

 CMakePresets.json or CMakeList.txt) to ensure you have the correct GDK edition referenced.

+Edit **SDKVersion** as well if you have a newer Windows SDK than 10.0.22000.0 installed.

 The CMake tool should generate the cache automatically upon opening.
 Otherwise select the CMakeList.txt and select "Generate Cache" from the right-button menu.
 Then use the "Build -\> Rebuild All" menu command.